npolshakova/mtls-demo/README.md

 The following has been tested on a Macbook M2 pro:

-Following [instruction](https://istio.io/latest/docs/setup/getting-started/#download) to download Istio 1.23.0 which includes the `istioctl` CLI.
+Following [instruction](https://istio.io/latest/docs/setup/getting-started/#download) to download Istio 1.25.0 (the latest version) which includes the `istioctl` CLI.

-To standup the environment:
+To standup the environment (sets up a k3d cluster with Istio control plane, prometheus, and kiali):

 ```
 ./setup-env.sh